7hekaka/newcytosim/doc/code/validation.md

          else if ( opt.has_key("nb_steps") )
              throw InvalidSyntax("the number of steps was specified twice");

-	+     // only perform some steps, for checking:
+	+     // reduce number of steps, to speed up validation:
 	+     cnt /= 16;
 	+
          if ( opt.empty() )